 - Write quarterly reports describing research progress of our 60+ scientists to our funding partners

-- Plan and perform fieldwork
+- Plan and carry out fieldwork

-- Analyse rocks and interpret data
+- Analyse rocks using a variety of techniques, and interpret data

 - Communicate research results in written and oral formats to the scientific community, emergency managers and lifelines organisations, and the public